orAtoun/Bittrex-orders-filtering/README.md

 The server side is written in node js.
 The client has different options to choose (amount of orders and maximum rate).
 The table changes according to client requirements.
-The program is used in "knock-out" exteranl libary for data-binding.
+The program is used "knock-out" exteranl libary for data-binding.